pypa/cibuildwheel/README.md

   Then setup a deployment method by following the [Travis CI deployment docs](https://docs.travis-ci.com/user/deployment/), or see [Delivering to PyPI](#delivering-to-pypi) below.

-- Create a `.circleci/config.yml` file in your repo,
+- To build Linux and Mac wheels on CircleCI, create a `.circleci/config.yml` file in your repo,

   ```
   version: 2